Sewer Inspections and Wastewater Infrastructure Responsibilities in the Real Estate Industry

 An industry starting to see more and more issues with neglected failing infrastructures is the real estate industry.
-Many buyers don’t know homeowners are responsible for the sewer lines below their home, which are called private sewer laterals.
+Many buyers don’t know homeowners are responsible for the wastewater infrastructure below their home, which are called private sewer laterals.
 Private sewer laterals are the portion of the sewer network connecting private properties to the public sewer system.

 Our nation’s infrastructure is aging, and that brings many problems that buyers and realtors need to understand.
 Many of today’s sewer lines are well over their expected lifespan of 50 years and are made of materials that are not suitable to withstand the nation’s growing population.

-Representing someone who’s buying a home is an exciting time for that buyer and you don’t want the home closing to fall through because due diligence wasn’t done to include a sewer line inspection.
+Representing someone who’s buying a home is an exciting time for that buyer and you don’t want the home closing to fall through because due diligence wasn’t done to include sewer inspections.
 The underground infrastructure is often neglected by the real estate industry because most people aren’t aware of what the homeowner is responsible for, and this needs to change.